- See a full list of publications

 Member of the University Impact Leads for Science Departments Group

-Recent co-authors: Prof Seth Davis (Biology, York), Dr Jon Pitchford (Mathematics and Biology, York), Jess Hargreaves (Mathematics, York); Dr Matt Nunes, Dr Rebecca Killick , Prof Idris Eckley (Lancaster); Prof Guy Nason (Bristol), Dr Jean Hamilton (Sheffield), Prof Piotr Fryzlewicz (LSE).
+Recent co-authors: Prof Seth Davis (Biology, York), Prof Jon Pitchford (Mathematics and Biology, York), Dr Jess Hargreaves (Mathematics, York); Dr Matt Nunes (Bath); Dr Rebecca Killick, Prof Idris Eckley (Lancaster); Prof Guy Nason (Imperial College); Prof Hernando Ombao (KAUST).

-My projects span the fields of multiscale methods, nonparametric statistics, analysis and forecasting of non-stationary time series, in particular for data collected on irregular and spatial structures.
-Particular application fields of interest include energy and biology.
+PhD applications are invited for competitive funding on projects that span the fields of multiscale methods, nonstationary time series analysis and forecasting, in particular for data collected on irregular and spatial structures such as networks.
+Particular application fields of interest include energy, biology and neuroscience.